hummingbot/hummingbot/documentation/docs/operation/connect.md

 The `connect` command lets you add your user credentials in order to connect to an exchange or protocol.
-For centralized exchanges, this command asks you for your API key, while
+For centralized exchanges, this command asks you for your API key, while blockchain protocols asks you for your private key.

-\your API keys to connect

-## Requirements

-Private keys and API keys are stored locally for the operation of the Hummingbot client only.
-At no point will private or API keys be shared to CoinAlpha or be used in any way other than to authorize transactions required for the operation of Hummingbot.
+Hummingbot stores both API keys and private keys on the local machine in encrypted form, with the Hummingbot client password as the key.

 ## Connecting to exchanges